tylerjl/puppet-elasticsearch/README.md

 }
 ```

-**Note**: Observe the brackets around `indices` in the preceding role definition; which is an array of hashes per the format in Shield 2.3.x.
-Follow the documentation to determine the correct formatting for your version of Shield or X-Pack.

 If you'd like to keep the mappings file purged of entries not under Puppet's control, you should use the following `resources` declaration because mappings are a separate low-level type:

 ```puppet